 While the difference is not necessarily important in all circumstances it is still something that it should be aware of.
 Something that is more explicitly “advertising” may be more likely to be ignored or suppressed by your audience, as opposed to something that comes across as more natural.
 Often this has to do with branding.

-When scrolling through your social media feeds, chances are, you have seen posts labeled with #ad, or #sponsored.
-This is a kind of advertising that falls under the broader marketing strategy.
 These things are very obviously labeled as advertising, and therefore consumers view them differently from other posts in their feeds.
-That is, they know that it is clearly trying to sell them on the product.
-Which, of course, is an important part of marketing, but it should not be the only kind.
+That is, they know that it is clearly trying to sell them a product.
+This, of course, is an important part of marketing, but it should not be the only kind.

 You may have to add paid posts to your marketing strategy.
 While these are obviously marketing, there are benefits to doing so.
 It will place your business in front of new future customers and provide new opportunities for your brand.
 Checking the analytics, and return on your investment is essential to tracking how productive your paid content is.